rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 2. Regular types are non-null by default, unless they are explicitly marked as nullable.
 A question mark after a type name indicates that it is nullable.
 3. Kotlin provides a variety of tools for dealing with nullable types concisely.
 4. Safe calls (`?.`) allow you to call methods and access properties on nullable objects.
-5. The Elvis operator (`?:`) makes it possible to provide a default value for an expression that may be null, return from execution, or throw an exception.
+5. The Elvis operator (`?:`) makes it possible to provide a default value for an expression that may be `null`, return from execution, or throw an exception.
 6. You can use not-null assertions (`!!`) to promise the compiler that a given value is not `null` (but will have to expect an exception if you break that promise).
 7. The `let` scope function turns the object on which it is called into the parameter for a lambda.
 Together with the safe-call operator, it effectively converts an object of nullable type into one of non-null type.
 8. The `as?` operator provides an easy way to cast a value to a type and to handle the case when it has a different type.